Ramya-2000/javascript-grammer/Evaluation 1.md

 **ALGORITHM:**
 * Step 1. start the program
 * Step 2.
 Create an array and get the input.
 * Step 3.
-Use the map method with the array and write the event.
+Use the map method with the array and iterate over the elements.
-* Step 4.
-Use the forEach to iterate the values.
 * Step 5.
 Print the values
 * Step 6. stop

 **PSEUDOCODE:**
 ```
 BEGIN
-INIT array elements
-PRINT map(element => element * element)
+SET myArray = [1, 2, 3, 4]
+SET returnValue = myArray.map((element) =>
-PRINT forEach(element => element * element)
+    RETURN element * element
+RETURN returnValue
 END
 ```